drelaptop/modifyCopyright/README.md

 1. __Need Review__

-    not any one of above items， make this
+    not any one of above items, mark this